Power Companies On Standby For Possible Power Outages Due To High Winds

 If you lose power and need power for medical reasons, call 911.

-To report an outage, you can reach out to Duquesne Light Company here, use the mobile app or call 412-393-7000.MORE NEWS: West Virginia Man Sentenced For Traveling To Alabama To Have Sex With Juvenile
+To report an outage, you can reach out to Duquesne Light Company here, use the mobile app or call 412-393-7000.MORE NEWS: Downed Utility Pole And Wires Blocking Road In Oakland

 Geitner said DLC crews are following COVID safety protocols, and they ask customers to keep their distance so they can safely restore power.